ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 In early 2022 the HPCC adopted a more secure authentication method for logging into its clusters.
 Passwords alone will no longer be allowed for `SSH` or file tansfer protocols.
 Instead [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) will be required.
-Since `Password+DUO` authentication requires a UCR NetID, this access method is only available to UCR users for `ssh` and file transfer protocols (_e.g._ sFTP or SCP).
-External users need use the SSH key method.
+Because `Password+DUO` authentication requires a UCR NetID, this access method is only available to UCR users for both `ssh` and file transfer protocols (_e.g._ sFTP or SCP).
+Thus, external users need use the alternative ssh key method.
 To enable ssh key access, the public key needs to be emailed to [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) (see below for details).
-One exception are web-based services where password-based access doesn't require Duo multifactor authenication.
+One exception are web-based services where password-based access doesn't require Duo multifactor authenication or ssh keys.

 ### Password+Duo

-Instructions for using UCR's Duo Multifactor Authenication system are available in this [PDF](https://its.ucr.edu/sites/default/files/2018-06/Multi-Factor%20Authentication%20Handout.pdf) and on UCR's [MyAccount](https://its.ucr.edu/blog/2020/06/11/customer-support-enhancements-myaccount) page.
+Users familiar with UCR's Duo system can log in to HPCC's clusters by following the on screen instructions during the ssh login (see above).
+For new users, instructions for UCR's Duo Multifactor Authenication system are available in this [PDF](https://its.ucr.edu/sites/default/files/2018-06/Multi-Factor%20Authentication%20Handout.pdf) and on UCR's [MyAccount](https://its.ucr.edu/blog/2020/06/11/customer-support-enhancements-myaccount) page.
 Importantly, the login via the `Password+DUO` method will only work if a user's NetID matches the username of the corresponding HPCC account.
 If this is not the case then the HPCC username can be changed to a user's NetID.
-This change can be initiated by emailing [support](mailto:support@hpcc.ucr.edu).
+This change can be initiated by emailing [suppor@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
-External users will not have access to UCR's Duo system, and thus have to use the alternative ssh key access method to log in to HPCC's resources.
+As mentioned above, external users will not have access to UCR's Duo system, and thus have to use the alternative ssh key access method to log in to HPCC's resources.

 ### SSH Keys